racket/typed-racket/rfcs/0000-ignore-type-info.md

 # Drawbacks and Alternatives
 [drawbacks]: #drawbacks

+#### Drawbacks

 Adds complexity to the type checker.

 #### Alternative: use expected type

-If there's an expected type when checking `(#%expression sub)` with the relevant property, we could instead use it as both the expected type when checking `sub` as well as the result of type checking the entire expression.
+If there's an expected type when checking `(#%expression sub)` with the relevant property, we could instead use the outer expected as both the expected type when checking `sub` as well as the result of type checking the entire expression.

 This allows stricly more programs to type check.
 If we have a macro `mark` that added the relevant property, then this would type